Pissalat

-Pissalat (or pissala) is a condiment originating from the Nice region of France.
-The name comes from peis salat in Niçard and means "salted fish".
+Pissalat or pissala, is a condiment originating from the Nice region of France.
+The name comes from peis salat in Niçard and means 'salted fish'.
 It is made from anchovy puree flavoured with cloves, thyme, bay leaf and black pepper mixed with olive oil.
-Pissalat is used for flavouring hors d'oeuvres, fish, cold meats and, especially, the local specialty, pissaladière.
+Pissalat is used for flavouring hors d'oeuvres, fish, cold meats, and, especially, the local specialty, pissaladière.

 Etymology

-The word ‘pissala’ (in Nissard) or pissalat (in French) is composed of the old Provençal word “peis” for "fish", and sala, the past participle of salar, which corresponds to the French "saler" (to salt).
-Together, they describe "preserves of small crushed and salted fish" or, similarly, "a piquant sauce made from the maceration of salted fish".
+The word pissala (in Nissard) or pissalat (in French) is composed of the old Provençal word peis for 'fish', and sala, the past participle of salar, which corresponds to the French saler ('to salt').
+Together, they describe "preserves of small crushed and salted fish" or, similarly, "a piquant sauce made from the maceration of salted fish."

 History

 The pissalat is similar to the siqqu, from the Mesopotamian Culinary Treatise of the 2nd millennium BC.
 J.-C. (c.
 1700 BC) or with garum (juice or sauce, in Latin, from Roman antiquity).
 Since the time of ancient Rome, garum has been produced (with many variants) throughout the Mediterranean basin.
-It is a sauce obtained by the maceration in salt of heads and intestines of mackerel, sardines, anchovies and aromatic plants.
-The sauce thus obtained, passed through a fine sieve, was recovered with a ladle, and was preserved in olive oil.
+It is a sauce obtained by macerating the heads and intestines of mackerel, sardines, anchovies, and aromatic plants in salt.
+The sauce thus obtained passed through a fine sieve, was recovered with a ladle, and was preserved in olive oil.